How to Get Better at Wine Tasting: A Guide to Developing Your Palate

 Compare future wines

-This is exactly how somms build their palate.
+This is exactly how sommeliers train their palate.
 A journal doesn’t need to be fancy.
-But the more consistent you are, the faster your palate grows.
+Even a few words per bottle is enough to move the needle.

 With Somm Scribe, you can: